g2384/Life-In-The-UK/Facts.md

 ### Elizabeth (half-sister)

 - Elizabeth I was the younger daughter of Henry VIII and Anne Boleyn.
 - Queen Elizabeth I was a Protestant.
 She re-established the Church of England as the official Church in England.
 Everyone had to attend their local church and there were laws about the type of religious services and the prayers which could be said, but Elizabeth did not ask about people’s real beliefs.
-She succeeded in finding a balance between the views of the Catholics and the more extreme Protestants.
+She succeeded in finding a balance between the views of Catholics and the more extreme Protestants.
 In this way, she avoided any serious religious conflict within England.
 - She never married.

 ### The Reformation in Scotland and Mary, Queen of Scots